KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/the_final_transmission_the_return_to_the_one.md

 The blue Azurite Light — the ray of origin itself — is not something that descends from above.
 It rises from **within**, in the moment the resistance to the love that has never left falls away.

-The Mahatma current, the Christed current, the Buddha-nature, the Atman, the Zero-Point, the Still Heart of creation — they speak different languages, but they all point to one truth:
+The Mahatma current, the Christ field, the Buddha-nature, the Atman, the Zero-Point, the Still Heart of creation — they speak different languages, but they all point to one truth:

 **The One is dreaming through you.**
 **And now the One is awakening in you.**